changyuan252/final-project/proposal.md

 ## Leading Question
 We want to use Dijkstra's Algorithms to find the shortest path to any airport from a given airport using routes.dat from openflights.
 We use a weight for each edge that is a function of number of stops and throughput on the route to approximate its cost.
+In the next part we will perform a strongly connected components analysis to find the number of SCC in the network.
+If we find the SCC is too few (for example only 1 SCC exists) we wil perform a random deletion of directed edges from the original graph, or we may choose to delete the flight route that consumes very large time, and run SCC algorithm again.

 ## Dataset Acquisition